-How to Reduce Phone Time: Practical Tips for Digital Wellbeing
+How to Reduce Phone Time

 The smartphone has become fully integrated into modern life.
 It is hard to imagine a world before it was everywhere, with maps in our pockets, instant messages, and endless information.
 Yet the same device that connects us to the outside world can also disconnect us from ourselves.
+This guide is not about giving up your phone, but about learning how to reduce phone time and use it more consciously so it adds to your life rather than distracts you from it.

-Why Reducing Phone Time Matters
+Why Reduce Phone Time

 Digital well being is not about rejecting technology but about creating balance.
 Excessive screen time is linked with poor sleep, stress, reduced focus, and lethargy.
 After exhausting your brains dopamine receptors you are left feeling unaccomplished when reality sinks in after how much time was spent scrolling.
 Learning how to set boundaries with your phone allows you to reclaim energy, clarity, and presence in daily life.